-Significantly reducing exposure to problematic loans has been one of the Group's top priorities.
-However, the onset of this new economic crisis may prove to be a challenge in continuing the execution of this reduction.
+Significantly reducing exposure to problem loans has been one of the Group's main priorities.
+However, with the end of the moratoria, the pace of implementation of this reduction should moderate.

-The implementation of public and private support measures, with a special emphasis on credit moratoria, have as main objectives to protect Customers from the economic impacts originated by the pandemic and to protect the financial sector from a possible increase of its exposure to NPEs.
-Given the duration of the support granted, mostly until the end of September 2021, the visibility of the pandemic's impact on the creation of new NPEs during 2021 will be limited.
-However, given the pace of NPEs reduction recently shown by the Group, as well as the projections of net inflows, new inflows are expected to be offset by NPE sales and write-offs.
+The implementation of public and private support measures, with special emphasis on credit moratoria, had as main objectives to protect customers from the economic impacts caused by the pandemic and the financial sector in the face of a possible increase in exposure to NPE.
+Taking into account the duration of the support granted, until the end of December 2021, there was a migration of some of these loans to stage 3.
+The loans in arrears in stage 3 were situated at a level close to twice the NPE ratio at the end of December 2021.
+However, taking into account the rate of NPE reduction presented by the Group recently, as well as the projections of net inflows, it is expected that the new inflows will be offset by NPE sales and write-offs.